JulieBlanc/pagedjs-phd-demo/README.md

 Folder with all your content.

 - `chapters/` → the markdown files of each chapter, please respect the denomination for the chapters (`chapter-01.md`, `chapter-02.md`, etc.)
-- `cover.md`, `abstract.md`, `acknowledgements.md` → add directly the mardown files you need (don’t forget to add this filese to `pandoc/files.yaml`)
+- `cover.md`, `abstract.md`, `acknowledgements.md` → add directly the markdown files you need (don't forget to add these files to `pandoc/files.yaml`)
-- `generated/` → folder of specific files for generated content (table of content, list of figures, list of tables) / You can change the titles but be carefull woth html div
+- `generated/` → folder of specific files for generated content (table of content, list of figures, list of tables) / You can change the titles but be careful with html div
 - `images/` → put here the images of your content
 - `biblio/`
-  - `biblio.bib` ' → the file of your bibliography export from zotero
+  - `biblio.bib` → the file of your bibliography export from zotero
   - `chicago-full-note.csl` → choosen citation style in Citation Style Language (CSL).
 See here the complete list of style you can choose → https://github.com/citation-style-language/styles (download the correct one and replace it)

 ### `meta.yml`